Aricg/PackStackSandBox/README.md

 A template for further sanbox work with packstack, brings up two nodes.
 One controller and One Compute/Netowrking.
 Should be easy to modify to meet your needs.

+Can be run in bridged mode or nat mode, see below for details

 they can be reached after vagrant up with
     vagrant ssh controller
     vagrant ssh compute